 - Lutein aids in the overall health of the eyes, skin and coat

-Pumpkin contains soluble fiber.
-This soluble fiber helps to absorb excess water in the digestive tract, which can aid in reducing or relieving diarrhoea.
 Pumpkin is also full off vitamin A, C and E as well as potassium and iron.
 These along with the fiber content can help to bulk out the stool and absorb water from the digestive tract.
-Pumpkin is safe and effective but if the diarrhoea persists then you should seek advice from your veterinary surgeon.
+Pumpkin is safe and effective but if the diarrhea persists then you should seek advice from your vet.

 The combination of fiber and moisture in pumpkin can be of great benefit for cats with constipation.
 It helps to create bulk, which will stimulate bowel movements.